 If pushing through the pain threshold of growing those roots out, bucking the norm and managing judgement was a test, I had passed.
 And I had experienced some major personal growth as a result.

-I learned that I had used hair treatments as a crutch.
+Growing out my natural grey hair helped me learn that I had used hair treatments as a crutch.
 I had no idea I was doing that until I stopped.
 It might sound nuts but when I’d have bad days or a crappy month, whatever it was, my first thought would be:

 “I should colour my hair.
 That will make me feel better / happy / like I have something to look forward to / like I’m taking care of myself.”